riffnshred/nhl-led-scoreboard/README.md

-# NHL-LED-scoreboard (THIS PROJECT IS INDEFINITLY HOLD)
+# NHL-LED-scoreboard (THIS PROJECT IS INDEFINITLY ON HOLD)

 ![scoreboard demo](assets/images/scoreboard.jpg)